Skip Ribbon Commands

 The results of the pre-engagement phase were reported to the Zero Waste Committee on July 16, 2021:

-In 2023, we are engaging on the vision and guiding principles for the plan, inviting dialogue around the fundamental values that will guide plan development.
+In spring 2023, Metro Vancouver met with local First Nations, member jurisdictions, adjacent regional districts, advisory committees, and the public on the vision and guiding principles for the plan, inviting dialogue around the fundamental values that will guide plan development.

 Solid Waste Management Plan: Vision and Guiding Principles Engagement Initial Feedback